 On incidents

 - Escalate early: We should aim to detect problems before our customers do.
 However, if a customer or teammate notices something unusual, investigate immediately and escalate according to our incident response guidelines.
+Create an incident and centralize all communications in the designated Slack channel.
 It’s always better to trigger a false alarm than to ignore a potentially significant issue.
 Time is critical.

 - Do not hide the nasty stuff: No matter how uncomfortable it may be, sweeping issues under the rug is harmful.
 People will notice.
 Transparency builds trust.
 If something is customer-facing, open a public incident on the status page as soon as possible, and keep it updated regularly.